ietf-teep/architecture/draft-ietf-teep-architecture.md

 signatures across a well-defined claim set.

-In TEEP, the primary purpose of an attestation is to allow a device to prove to TAMs and SPs that a TEE in the device has particular properities, was built by a particular manufacturer, or is executing a particular TA.
+In TEEP, the primary purpose of an attestation is to allow a device to prove to TAMs and SPs that a TEE in the device has particular properties, was built by a particular manufacturer, or is executing a particular TA.
 Other claims are possible; this architecture specification does not limit the attestation claims, but defines a minimal set of claims required for TEEP to operate properly.
 Extensions to these claims are possible, but are not